Design: An activity to identify a problem and try to improve the existing condition or make something work better

 In any building project, an architect assists owners in achieving their needs and wants for their project.
 The fees for our services are usually offset by improved design, better cost estimates and more efficient construction.
 Your construction project is a large investment and it’s important to have all the information needed to make the right decisions.
 A successful project addresses many considerations including location, lot size & features, setbacks, floor plans, architectural style and budget.

 The design process helps clarify all your ideas & issues for your new building requirements.
-Additional ideas and issues that you might not have thought about yet can be generated.
+Additional ideas and issues that you might not have thought about yet can be looked into.
 The process gives you a better design at the end.
 There are three typical design phases: schematic design, design development and construction documents.
 Additionally, a feasibility study at the beginning can help reduce the amount of changes during design phase and the length of time spent in the design process.

 Feasibility studies are a pre-design information gathering process.
 It will help identify your needs and requirements.
 Codes, regulations, setback requirements and other zoning limitations are discussed during this phase.
 The feasibility study includes the scope of work, features, purpose and function.
 The client needs to provide any information they have about their building, spaces and square footage needs for each space, wants, and site information.
 This includes their site survey, plat or even the information on the deed available for the initial meeting.
 All this information is used to define the project.
 The larger or more complicated a project, the more the feasibility study will be needed.
 On small projects this information gathering process is often included in the Schematic Design Phase.
 A feasibility study is often used for long range planning.